By Suzanne Barlyn

-Feb 23 (Reuters) - Insurance giant American International Group sees "considerable uncertainty" about U.S. regulations that deem non-bank financial institutions as being too-big-to-fail, given the recent change in White House administrations, according to a filing.
+(Reuters) - Insurance giant American International Group sees "considerable uncertainty" about U.S. regulations that deem non-bank financial institutions as being too big to fail, given the recent change in White House administrations, according to a filing.

-Tax reform measures, as discussed by the White House, could also affect the insurer, AIG said.
-A change in the U.S. corporate tax rate could reduce the values of its deferred tax assets and investments in tax exempt securities, the company said.
+A change in the U.S. corporate tax rate could reduce the values of its deferred tax assets and investments in tax-exempt securities, AIG said.

-(Reporting by Suzanne Barlyn; Editing by David Gregorio)
+(Reporting by Suzanne Barlyn; Editing by David Gregorio and Jonathan Oatis)